-When planning how your classroom will participate in Stand Up for Girls, if possible please include time for your class to show their support for girls all around the world.
+When you are planning how you and your group at home or in your office will participate in Stand Up for Girls, you can include time to show your support for girls all around the world.

-A few minutes before noon on the day of your celebration, invite your class to stand together in a circle for a moment of support.
-As noon approaches, have students begin to cheer.
-Start the cheer quietly, then build volume, as you get closer to 12:00 noon.
+A few minutes before noon on the day of your celebration, you can stand together in a circle for a moment of support.
+As noon approaches, have everyone begin to cheer.
+Start the cheer quietly and build volume as you get closer to 12:00 pm.
+Alternatively, you can also have a moment of silence at noon.

-After you are done cheering, you can thank everyone for sharing in this moment with women and girls around the world.
+After you are done cheering or with your moment of silence, you can thank everyone for sharing in this moment with women and girls around the world.
 This is also a nice way to end your celebration of the day.

-A Day in the Life Activity - Dawn, Noon, and Dusk
+A Day in the Life Activities - Dawn, Noon, and Dusk

-In this activity, students will think about the people, places, and objects that matter most to them at the beginning, middle and end of their days.
-With these images and writing, they will create the story of a day in their life and reflect on the women and girls who influence and inspire them.
-They will share their words of inspiration in the classroom and, if possible, with the global HerStory community on social media.
+In this activity, you will think about the people, places, and objects that matter most to you at the beginning, middle and end of your days.
+With these images and writing, you will create the story of a day in your life and reflect on the women and girls who influence and inspire you.
+You will also share your words of inspiration with the global HerStory community on social media.